 Several of these Indians were wounded, and I had my dressers care for the wounds dressing a child’s wound myself.

 Captain Winfield Scott Edgerly was forty-four years old at Wounded Knee.
 He joined the 7th cavalry two decades earlier after graduating from West Point in June 1870.
 As the second lieutenant of D Company, Edgerly fought in Captain Benteen’s battalion at the Battle of Little Big Horn.
 Edgerly was appointed the captain of G troop in 1883 while on recruiting service and joined his new troop in the fall of 1884 commanding it since that time.
 He had with him at Wounded Knee his first lieutenant, Edwin P. Brewer, but his second lieutenant, J. Franklin Bell, had not yet rejoined the troop by the end of December.
-Edgerly’s first sergeant was twenty-six-year-old Frederick E. Toy, a New York native two years into his second enlistment.
+Edgerly’s first sergeant was twenty-five-year-old Frederick E. Toy, a New York native two years into his second enlistment.
 G Troop had four of its five sergeants present and four corporals.
 His troop served as part of the regiment’s 2nd Battalion, then commanded by Captain Charles Ilsley, and formed up mounted on the eastern side of the cavalry camp at Wounded Knee the morning of December 29th.
 Captain Edgerly concisely recorded his unit’s actions at Wounded Knee and the mission fight in his December muster roll and casually mentioned “exterminating” Big Foot’s band.

 Marched from Pine Ridge Agency, S.D., to Wounded Knee Creek, S.D., Dec.
 28th, ‘90, distance 17 miles.
 Participated in disarming and exterminating the Sioux Indians under Chief Big Foot.
 2 horses killed and one wounded.
 Dec.
 29th, ‘90, marched from Wounded Knee Creek to Pine Ridge Agency, S.D., distance 17 miles.
 Dec.
 30th, 1890, participated in the engagement with Hostile Sioux Indians under Chief “Two Strike” six miles north of Pine Ridge Agency, S.D.
 Private Francischetti killed in action.
 1 Horse wounded.